Urban Wildlife & Nature Interaction Hub - Nature & Outdoors quest for Intermediate level adventurers

 1

-Scout your zone during different times: early morning (5:30-7 AM), midday, and dusk (one hour before sunset).
-Note water sources, food availability, shelter spots, and travel corridors.
-Look for tracks in mud, scat, feathers, fur tufts, and digging patterns.
+Visit your zone at 5:30-7 AM, midday, and one hour before sunset.
+Document water sources, food availability, shelter spots, and travel corridors.
+Search for tracks in mud, scat, feathers, fur tufts, and digging patterns that reveal who's using this space.

 2

-Map three distinct microhabitats within a 1-mile radius: green corridors (parks, railways, creek beds), transitional zones (parking lot edges, alleyways with vegetation), and vertical spaces (building ledges, utility poles).
-Mark these on your device.
+Within one mile, mark green corridors (parks, railways, creek beds), transitional zones (parking lot edges, vegetated alleyways), and vertical spaces (building ledges, utility poles).
+Each habitat type attracts different species and movement patterns.

 3

-Create an observation station at your highest-activity zone.
-Use existing cover—parked vehicles, dumpster enclosures, dense bushes.
-Position yourself downwind if possible.
-Set up your trail camera on a sturdy surface facing the corridor, 3-4 feet high, angled slightly downward.
+Position yourself at the highest-activity zone using existing cover—parked vehicles, dumpster enclosures, dense bushes.
+Stay downwind if possible.
+Mount your trail camera 3-4 feet high on a sturdy surface, angled slightly downward toward the corridor.

 4